 Eating House 1849 is another one of Chef Yamaguchi’s creations, serving haute Hawaiian “plantation cuisine” inspired by Hawai’i’s past.
 We love the Kiawe Smoked BBQ Pork Ribs and the Ahi Kale Salad.
 The signature burger features Makaweli beef, Big Island wild boar, Portuguese sausage, cheese, tomato, and bacon jam.

-Parking is available on site inside the International Marketplace, and there are great Happy Hour specials.
-(E.g. 50% of all food between 5 and 6 PM, last we checked.)
+Parking is available onsite inside the International Marketplace.
+There are also great Happy Hour specials.
+(E.g., 50% of all food between 5 and 6 PM, last we checked.)

 The portions here are generous as far as Waikiki goes, but that doesn’t mean they skimp on quality.
 The flavors here can really kick.
 No matter what you order, you’ll want to lick the plate.